AS Béziers (2007): History

 After three seasons of the club maintaining itself in the Championnat National, it ends on the second step of the podium of the championship under Mathieu Chabert on the last day of the 2017–18 season, cementing its spot in French professional football and allowing the club to move into the Ligue 2.

 The club played just one season in Ligue 2, and then suffered back-to-back relegations, to the fourth tier.
 In the 2021–22 season it finished 8th in its group, but was administratively relegated again to Championnat National 3, the fifth tier.
+In the 2022–23 season, the club finished top of its National 3 table, but was denied promotion after review by the DNCG.
+A month later, the DNCG reviewed the club again, and relegate it to Régional 1 for financial irregularities.

 Sporting history

 At the end of the 2017–18 season, AS Béziers has participated in its history three times in the Championnat National, five times in the CFA and two times in CFA 2.

 It has also participated in eleven Coupe de France.